dimitri-nicolo/calico/master/getting-started/create-storage.md

 Provisions types of persistent volumes on demand.
 Although most managed public-cloud clusters provide a dynamic provisioner using cloud-specific storage APIs (for example, Amazon EBS or Google persistent disks), not all clusters have a dynamic provisioner.

 When a pod makes a persistent volume claim from a storage class that uses a dynamic provisioner, the volume is automatically created.
 If the storage class does not use a dynamic provisioner (for example the local storage class), the volumes must be created in advance.
 For help, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).

+#### Storage class

+The storage provided by the cluster.
+Storage classes can be used with dynamic provisioners to automatically provision persistent volumes on demand, or with manually-provisioned persistent volumes.
+Different storage classes provide different service levels.

 ### Before you begin...